MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-user-interface.md

 ms.topic: conceptual
 ---

-# Configure Windows LAPS for Windows Server Active Directory
+# Set up Windows LAPS in the LAPS properties dialog

-Understand the LAPS properties dialog in the Windows Server Active Directory Users and Computers management snap-in and how to configure Windows Local Administrator Password Solution (Windows LAPS) for Windows Server Active Directory.
+Learn how to use the LAPS properties dialog in the Windows Server Active Directory Users and Computers management snap-in to configure Windows Local Administrator Password Solution (Windows LAPS) for Windows Server Active Directory.

 > [!IMPORTANT]
 > Windows LAPS currently is available only in Windows 11 Insider Preview Build 25145 and later.
 Support for the Windows LAPS Azure Active Directory scenario currently is limited to a small number of Windows Insider users.

-## Windows Server Active Directory Users and Computers LAPS properties
+## LAPS properties dialog in the management snap-in

 The Windows Server Active Directory Users and Computers management snap-in includes a LAPS properties dialog that's available for computer objects: